 For Farmers

-Our cooperation
+Five-year cooperation

 Benefits

-What will you gain from getting involved?
+What will you get out of being involved?

 Drought resistance